Introduction to Malaysian Culture Customs and Etiquette

 When was the last time you washed your car?
 No wonder it rains now!

-Even when the wind howls, the thunder reverberated in the air, and the lightning cracks across the sky,
+Even when the wind howls, the thunder reverberates in the air, and the lightning cracks across the sky,

 Malaysians just call it “rain.”